Fitness Savvy has compiled a list of the best rowing machines for home use in 2023 and sorted them by category.

 Rowing machines can be primarily categorised by their resistance type.

-When purchasing a rower, they will normally fall into one of these three categories:
+When purchasing a rower, they will generally fall into one of these three categories:

 - Magnetic Rowers